 You’ll be on a great streak for a while.
 You’ll be waking up with the sugar level of a non-diabetic and sailing through the day, spike and hypo free.
 Then it will happen.
 Your beautiful eight hour sleep will be rudely interrupted by one, two, maybe three aggressive hypos.
 Either that, or you will over-eat for the first and wake up with a high blood sugar and a headache.
 It happens.

-Grouchy, groggy, and exhausted, it’s easy to feel sorry for yourself the following day and resent anyone around you with a working pancreas.
+Grouchy, groggy, and exhausted, it’s easy to feel sorry for yourself the following day and end up writing the entire day off.
 However, I feel that the best thing to do for your own sake in these situations is to not allow the night before to affect your brand new day.
-I do this by having a specific morning ritual.
-I’m definitely more productive and in a better mood for the rest of the day when I follow this routine.
-So, on those mornings when I feel like doing it the least, it's essential.
+I do this by having a specific morning routine to follow a night of hypos.
+I’m definitely more productive and in a better mood for the rest of the day when I follow this, so on those mornings when I feel like doing it the least, it's essential.

 Keep the Wifi Off

 Firstly, I turn off my wifi half an hour before I go to sleep at night.
 I don’t like to get notifications buzzing through while I’m trying to settle into bed.
 Similarly, I don’t like to wake up to messages and dings.
+This is actually known to raise cortisol levels (a stress hormone), which can increase blood sugar levels even further and cause insulin resistance.
 I control when I get bombarded with social media and news updates by choosing when my phone connects to the internet.
 This is usually after my first hour of the morning.
 I find this to be particularly helpful when I wake up in a fairly demonic mood (night-time hypos will do that to you.)
 It’s just a more peaceful way to start the day.

 Check the Bloods

 Like every other morning of my life, I will begin by checking the bloods.
 Prepare yourself for a high blood sugar- it could be likely if you've had a low blood sugar the night before.
-If it's in or around the range you want, (for me somewhere between 5-8mmol/L) quietly tell yourself that you are the the best diabetic that ever lived.
+If it's in or around the range you want, (for me somewhere between 5-8mmol/L) let it be known that you are the the best diabetic that ever lived and have absolutely nailed it.
 If it's not, oh well.
 Somewhere out there, another diabetic is dealing with the exact same situation.
-You're not to blame.
-You've had a rough night and at the end of the day, what's staring back at you on the monitor is just a number.
+You've had a rough night and at the end of the day, what's on the monitor is just a number.
 Take your corrective insulin and continue on to the next step of your morning routine.

 Have a Separate Morning Playlist